section83/MacYTDL/README.md

 * Settings for level of youtube-dl feedback, download folder, file format and remuxing format.
 * Batch downloads.
 * Download a text description of the video.
+* Localisation – currently Italian and German are available.
 * Download and embed subtitles in chosen format and language.
 * Download and optionally embed thumbnail images and metadata.
 * Download or extract audio-only files in chosen format.